How to Do Iodine Deficiency Test (Instructions)By Dr. Artour Rakhimov, Alternative Health Educator and Author

 It is also possible, but rare, that an iodine can remain on the skin 2 or even 3 days later.
 This means that your body has too much (excessive) iodine.

 Foods and other solutions to supplement iodine

-days later to find out your new body iodine state.
+In any case, it is smart to conduct the same iodine deficiency test some days later to find out your new body iodine state.
 Those people who are uncertain about the results of this test can conduct the 3-day test described on the page devoted to mineral deficiencies: Main mineral deficiencies.

-You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
+You can leave your grammatically correct feedback and/or comment on the most relevant page.
+It may be below.
 Thanks.